zhengqmark/lanl-vir-parquet/README.md

   <img src="logo.jpeg" alt="Virtual Parquet" width="100%">
 </p>

 Virtual Parquet is a FUSE filesystem that provides on-the-fly translation from standard VTK files to Parquet, without requiring the data to be converted in advance.
 Each FUSE file acts as a virtual address map: some regions map to dynamically generated in-memory Parquet metadata, while others map directly to regions of the underlying VTK file.
+Translations are one-way and read-only.

 # Parquet Tool Compatibility